squarepupil/website-pages/src/stories.md

         missed a School Meeting or a chance to volunteer for Judicial Committee, our youngest is content to follow his own goals.
-His independence and autonomy are his focus and as he was 'raised" in the model we have spirited discussions about politics and current events.His separation from his brother's approach and years at A&I have also been of great value as he stands apart from his brother's choices and expectations.
+His independence and autonomy are his focus and as he was 'raised" in the model we have spirited discussions about politics and current events.
+His separation from his brother's approach and years at A&I have also been of great value as he stands apart from his brother's choices and expectations.

-        We did not desire report cards or test scores, despite my husband working as a teacher for a time; we wanted active thinkers, independence,the freedom to explore and a firm sense of self determination.
+        We did not desire report cards or test scores, despite my husband working as a teacher for a time; we wanted active thinkers, independence, the freedom to explore and a firm sense of self determination.
 Arts and Ideas has supported all of this and opened so many new pathways for our family.